QGDeep/Modular-Combat-System/README.md

 # Modular-Combat-System
-A Modular Combat System developed in Unreal Engine 5

 - This project is fully modular and is designed to be easily integrated into any project.
 This system can also be extended based on a projects needs.
 - C++ code version for all components (In Progress).